sdmiller/cpu_tsdf/README.md

 0 0 0 1 //last row optional
 ```

 By convention, this is the transform which can be applied to the cloud to bring it into the world coordinate system.
-Note that this is identical to the Eigen::Matrix4f which pcl::IterativeClosestPoint, and other alignment methods, return when aligning cloud[i] to cloud[j].
-Note also that transform[i->0] = transform[i->i-1]\*transform[i-1->i-2]\*...\*transform[0].
+Note that this is identical to the Eigen::Matrix4f which pcl::IterativeClosestPoint, and other pcl registration techniques, return when aligning cloud[i] to some world cloud.
+Note also that if you were to use ICP to align clouds pairwise, transform[i->world] = transform[i->i-1]\*transform[i-1->i-2]\*...\*transform[0->world].
 Hint hint.
 If you use the opposite convention (the pose is the world in the current camera frame) you can use the --invert option.

 This will create a file at path/to/desired/output/mesh.ply.